keyboardpartner/HX3/LATEST/readme.md

 https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for details un update procedure.
 From 03/2015, ZIP files will contain all necessary files (including FPGA, AVR and ScanCores) plus appropriate HX3 Remote for mk3 as well as mk3 boards.
+Scroll to bottom of page for file usage.

 ### Update Procedure